harrysolovay/rescripts/README.md

 - 🥳 draw from a library of open-source "rescripts"

-- 👽 use "rewires" initially designed for react-app-rewired
+- 👽 compatible with "rewires" designed for react-app-rewired

 ## Guide